omgitstom/stealthisrepo/factpack.md

 ### Company Vision and Strategy

+*Understanding current vision and strategy guides decision-making and alignment for long-term planning, ensuring alignment across the organization.*

 - What is the companyâ€™s mission and vision?
 - Is this vision expected to evolve over the next decade?
 - What factors could make the companyâ€™s offerings obsolete or less relevant?